Remember Me (video game): Reception

 Conversely, Edge staff complained that characters other than Nilin were weaker overall.
 The design of the Pressens combos was thought to be flawed, as the rate at which one unlocks them was too slow to use them until the final hours of the game.
 Though Bramwell found engagement in the first few hours, he said that the later parts of the story suffered from too many science fiction elements.
 The absence of external motivation for the main character was also disparaged.
 Reeves was dissatisfied with the characters, whose world he said was more interesting than they were, and the story was berated for being "uninspired".
 VanOrd observed that the game was held back by an unfulfilling story and sub-par level design.
 The dialogue and metaphors were criticised for dimming the story's potential.
 Taljonick also disliked the dialogue, with overwhelming jargon noted as one of its chief offences.
 The exploration was deemed restrictive, the level design claustrophobic, and the combat system "stiff".
 Krupa was unimpressed with the action, which he felt lacked variation and was not well executed.
 His delight in the setting led to disappointment with the limited exploration of it.
 The lack of Memory Remixes received reproval as well.
 Kietzmann declared Remember Me as "a listless and mediocre action game" whose appearance held more value than its performance, and objected to the combat for being "stilted" and void of excitement.
 PlayStation Official Magazine – UK staff became quickly disenchanted with the game as it delved into "generic fighting".

+In 2017, The Daily Telegraph named Remember Me one of the best cyberpunk video games.

 Sales

-In 2016, the game became a Capcom "Platinum Title", with more than 1 million copies sold.
-Its inclusion on PlayStation Plus in October 2013 and February 2014 accumulated more than two million players, causing it to become the second most downloaded PlayStation Plus title in Europe.
+Remember Me's inclusion on PlayStation Plus in October 2013 and February 2014 accumulated over two million players, causing it to become the second most downloaded PlayStation Plus title in Europe.
+In 2016, the game became a Capcom "Platinum Title", with over 1 million units sold.
+CEO Oskar Guilbert admitted that while "[Remember Me] did OK", only Life Is Strange's unexpected success saved the company from "a very difficult" financial situation.